 Rishad Patel is a product and design professional.
 He is the co-founder of Splice Media, a media startup in Singapore whose mission is to drive radical change by supporting bold, forward-looking media startups in Asia.
 For over twenty years, Patel has designed and developed products for the web, mobile, radio, advertising, newsrooms, newspapers, magazines, podcasting, branding, books, and floor rugs for companies in Singapore, India, New Zealand, Europe, and the United States.
 He has been a design consultant for MIT (Massachusetts Institute of Technology) and SMART (the Singapore-MIT Alliance for Research and Technology), and ETH (Eidgenössische Technische Hochschule), and an editorial consultant at The Straits Times in Singapore, the Wanganui Chronicle in New Zealand, and Mid-Day in Mumbai.
 He was also a co-founder of a gifting app startup in San Francisco, and a Singapore-based fintech startup.

-Joost van de Port is a trainer and project manager with DW Akademie’s Africa team, and is specialized in MIL.
-He has travelled extensively as a producer and trainer in educational radio and television production, including six years in Cambodia.
-He was based in Namibia from 1998, where he initiated the Media Department at the College of the Arts (COTA) in 2001.
-As Department Head, van de Port in 2015 initiated MiLLi*, the Media and Information Literacy Learning Initiative, essentially a multiplier network for MIL where selected youth from all regions are trained as facilitators in MIL for their community.
-He has a degree from The Hague University of Applied Science (Social Work and Methodologies) and furthered his studies in television production at the Videcom School for Television in Hilversum, the Netherlands.
+Joost van de Port is a trainer and project manager with DW Akademie’s Africa team, and specializes in MIL.
+After completing studies in social work and methodologies at The Hague University of Applied Science he studied television production at the Videcom School for Television in Hilversum, the Netherlands.
+He went on to work for the Institute for Socio and Ethno Cinematography in Utrecht as a researcher and producer, and for other production houses as well.
+He has travelled extensively as a producer and trainer in educational radio and television production, including working for 6 years in Cambodia.
+From 1998 he was based in Namibia where he initiated in 2001 the Media Department at the College of the Arts (COTA).
+As Head of Department, Joost initiated in 2015 MiLLi*, the Media and Information Literacy Learning Initiative, essentially a multiplier network for MIL where selected youth from all regions are trained as MIL faciliators for their community.

 Aidila Razak is Special Reports Editor at Malaysiakini, a Malaysian news website.
 Malaysiakini believes that independent media is critical to a country’s progress.
 She has worked as a journalist for 10 years, reporting on politics and socio-economics.
 Acknowledging how new technologies can help produce better journalism, she took a year off in 2017/18 to pursue a Master of Science in Digital Journalism at Goldsmiths, University of London.
 She was selected as Google News Fellow in 2018, through which she worked with the Guardian Data Desk.
 She also worked with the BBC World Service, producing data features on various topics including women and health in Asia.
 Since her return to Malaysiakini in March 2019, she has used data to explore topics like environment, education, politics, history, identity, ethnicity and religion, in hopes of producing more in depth analysis about issues important to Malaysians.